replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 The `namespace` key specifies an alternative namespace where the app manager installs the Helm chart.
 By default, if no alternative namespace is provided, then the Helm chart is installed in the same namespace as the admin console.

 If you specify a namespace in the HelmChart `namespace` field, you must also include the same namespace in the `additionalNamespaces` field of the Application custom resource manifest file.
 The app manager creates the namespaces listed in the `additionalNamespaces` field during installation.
-For more information, see [additionalNamespaces](custom-resource-application#additionalnamespaces) in _Application_.
+For more information, see [additionalNamespaces](custom-resource-application#additionalnamespaces) in the _Application_ reference.

 ## builder

 To create an `.airgap` bundle for a release that uses Helm charts, the Replicated vendor portal renders templates of the Helm charts with `helm template`.
 The `builder` key specifies the values from the Helm chart `values.yaml` file that the vendor portal uses to create the `.airgap` bundle.
+For more information, see [Air Gap](/vendor/helm-overview#air-gap) in _About Deploying Helm Charts_.

 The `builder` key has the following requirements and recommendations:
 * Replicated recommends that you include only the minimum Helm values in the `builder` key that are required to template the Helm chart with the correct image tags.
 * Use only static, or _hardcoded_, values in the `builder` key.
 You cannot use template functions in the `builder` key because values in the `builder` key are not rendered in a customer environment.
 * Any Helm values entries that are required for rendering Helm chart templates must have a value supplied in the `builder` key.
-For more information about the Helm `required` function, see [Using the 'required' function](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-required-function).
+For more information about the Helm `required` function, see [Using the 'required' function](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-required-function) in the Helm documentation.

 **Example:**